Executables in bin folder conflict with their gem versions.

 #2 Updated by Eric Hodel over 2 years ago

 Since I committed r32608 and r32611 I think this issue is now invalid.

 If a different version of rake or rdoc are installed they will behave the same as the bundled library. rake 0.9.2.1 will load the built-in version of rake, for example.
 If a newer version of RDoc were installed rdoc and ri would behave the same.

 I'm closing this ticket unless differing behavior can be reproduced.

-#3 Updated by Vit Ondruch over 1 year ago
+#3 Updated by Vit Ondruch almost 2 years ago